workos/workos-go/README.md

 ## Adding Other Structs To Metadata

-While the event's actor and target are first-class properties of the event, you can also use any struct that implements the `Auditable` interface in your metadata.
+While the event's actor and target are first-class properties of the event, you can also use any struct that implements the `auditlog.Auditable` interface in your metadata.
 When you add it to your event's metadata it will automatically be expanded for you based on the original key name.

 ```go
 user := User{